-Through training, mentoring and a CPD journey Nature Friendly Schools staff will empower teachers to deliver outdoor learning independently.
+Through training, mentoring and a CPD journey Nature Friendly Schools staff empowered teachers to deliver outdoor learning independently.
 Supporting them to overcome barriers and challenges to deliver outdoor learning in their settings.
 Including making the most of limited outside space, managing behaviour outdoors, and helping teachers measure the impact of outdoor learning.

 |Day||Morning – 9am start||Afternoon 1pm start||Evening 7pm start|

 |1||12.00-12:30 Arrival School arrives and enjoys packed lunch brought from homewith time to unpack, settle in.|